pskugit/steering-behavior/README.md

 > a study on emergent behavior of simple force controlled agents

 This is a small showcase of steering behaviors realized in python with pygame.
-It was inspired by Daniel Schiffman's "Autonomous Agents and Steering - The Nature of Code" [https://www.youtube.com/watch?v=JIz2L4tn5kM] which is in turnbased on Craig Reynolds article on "Steering Behaviors For Autonomous Characters" [http://www.red3d.com/cwr/steer/]
+It was inspired by Daniel Schiffman's "Autonomous Agents and Steering - The Nature of Code" [https://www.youtube.com/watch?v=JIz2L4tn5kM] and Craig Reynolds article on "Steering Behaviors For Autonomous Characters" [http://www.red3d.com/cwr/steer/]

 ## Prerequisites